uleroboticsgroup/DOROTHEA/README.md

 * The files `vanilla_actions.yml` and `hostile_actions.yml`, which are lists of the actions to execute in the nodes.

-* The directory `containers` contains one subdirectory for each Docker image to be built, with all the resources needed to build it.
+* The directory `containers` contains one subdirectory for each Docker image to be built, with resources needed to build it.

-* And after running the script, a directory named `nfcaps` should appear containing the outputs of the script.
+* And after running the script, a directory named `dump` should appear containing the outputs of the script.

 ## License
 This framework is released under the [LGPL-3.0](LICENSE).
 Feel free to use, modify, and distribute it in accordance with the terms of the license.